mdemuth/hyper-item/README.md

 ![action](img/Collection-Action.png)

-The image abovw shows a representation of a generic action component.
+The image above shows a representation of a generic action component.

 ![filter](img/Collection-Filter.png)